Who is the American Board for Transplant Certification?

 The education and training you currently offer your staff can qualify for CEPTCs toward recertification if your organization becomes an "approved" provider of continuing education.
 This is an opportunity to maintain your staff's certification at a fraction of the cost of sending staff off-site (and often out of town) to external symposia.

 When your organ donation or transplant program certifies five or more professionals in a calendar year, your organization receives one year's worth of FREE approved provider status (a value of $1,500).
 Save money by providing approved, in-house continuing education and avoid the $1,500 fee just by certifying five or more professionals each year.
-Learn more about becoming a Preferred Provider of CEPTCs.
+Learn more about becoming a Approved Provider of CEPTCs.

 Read the ABTC Candidate Handbook